-Music is such a huge part of my families life that I couldn’t wait to sit down and read Fire Music by Connie Hampton Connally (Author) I received a copy of in exchange for this review.
+Music is such a huge part of my families life I couldn’t wait to sit down and read Fire Music written by Connie Hampton Connally (Author).
+I received a copy of the book in exchange for this review.
 Inside this post is my affiliate links.
 If you click on the links and make a purchase I will make a small percentage off the items

-As soon as I saw the cover of the book with the orange background and a Violin on the cover with what looks like music notes and smoke at times I new it would be a story I wanted to check into.
-Then I read the book jacket which drew into the story.
+As soon as I saw the cover of Fire Music with the orange background and a Violin on the cover with what looks like music notes and smoke at times I new it would be a story I wanted to check into.
+I read the book jacket which drew me into Fire Music a story I couldn’t wait to read.

-The story is set in WWII during the siege of Budapest.
+Fire Music is set in WWII during the siege of Budapest.
 The Germans, then the Russians decimated and befouled the City for several years.
-Fire Music tells of teenage friends who barely survive the extreme conditions of violence and starvation. thank the LORD we’ve never had to face.
+Fire Music tells the story of teenage friends who barely survive the extreme conditions of violence and starvation. thank the LORD we’ve never had to face those things as teenagers or even adults.

 The friends allegiance to one another and their musical talents become their solace and salvation.
 The Authors shares these friends tragedies they endure together in the terrible years against the later life of Antal Varga.

-We learn Antal Carga is one of the surviving musicians, and in the story he is now an old man who is caught up in painful memories and the struggles of his grandson who has lost his way when an American relative unexpectedly arrives, looking for her own path forward.
+We learn Antal Carga is one of the surviving musicians, and in Fire Music he is now an old man who is caught up in painful memories and the struggles of his grandson who has lost his way when an American relative unexpectedly arrives, looking for her own path forward.

 About the book: